PhilippRados/PhilippRados/README.md

 ## Hi I'm Philipp 👋

-I'm a self taught software developer who started in python and dabbling in AI, transitioned to embedded writing [smart vinyl](https://github.com/PhilippRados/Smart_Vinyl) and then some more systems programming related stuff when writing my own [pshell](https://github.com/PhilippRados/PShell) in C. Currently I am really into compilers which is why I wrote my own C compiler [wrecc](https://github.com/PhilippRados/wrecc).
+I'm a self taught software developer who started in python and dabbling in AI, transitioned to embedded writing [smart vinyl](https://github.com/PhilippRados/Smart_Vinyl) and then some more systems programming related stuff when writing my own [pshell](https://github.com/PhilippRados/PShell) in C. For the past few years I have been really interested in compilers which is why I wrote my own C compiler [wrecc](https://github.com/PhilippRados/wrecc).
 I kind of like writing stuff from scratch.

 ---
 <p align="center">